What comes out of your mind once hearing the world of Indonesia? Do you always think most about Bali and Jakarta?

 - Visit places closed to Bali.
 If this island is your main destination, you should also take time exploring the surrounding places like Yogyakarta, Flores, Sulawesi and the famous Komodo Island.

-- Find out if your country is listed among of 169 countries which are allowed to use a Free visa.
+- Find out if your country is listed among 169 countries that are allowed to use a Free visa.
 It is valid for 30 days and makes sure to prepare a passport with validity for at least 6 months.

 - Understand Rupiah, the Indonesian currency.
 The travel guides can tell you that everything in Indonesia is inexpensive.
 You may just feel fine to spend more in Rupiahs.
 However, be aware of the current exchange rate.
 Be sure you have enough budget for your holidays.